Samangan Province: Geography

 Samangan is located in northern central Afghanistan, delimited by Baghlan province in the east, Bamyan in the south, Sar-e-Pul in the south-west and Balkh province in the northwest.
 Samangan encompasses an area of 11218 km2 consisting 59% of mountainous terrain, 21% of semi mountainous terrain, 12% of flat land, 4.8% of semi-flat land and the balance 2.2% is unclassified land.

 Some parts of the province are characterised by distinctive rolling hills and mountains and rich green valleys.
 The provincial jurisdiction is spread over seven administrative districts, with Samangan City as its capital.
 This town is located on the banks of the Khulm River, in the valley formed below the junction of Hindu Kush mountains and the Central Asian Steppe; the valley has very fertile agricultural land.
 The highest mountain ranges of the province thus lie to the southwest of the province, southwest of Samangan City.
 Only 12% of the provincial area consists of flat land.
 The city of Samangan lies in the Khulm River valley, with mountains to the west and east.
 It is located to the northwest of the city of Baghlan and about is 190 km north-west of the capital Kabul and the same distance south-east of Mazar-i-Sharif city.

 Samangan Province has a long history of earthquakes which has led to the loss of thousands of people and their homes.
 In 1998, two earthquakes struck measuring 5.9 and 6.6 on the Richter scale, claiming some 6,000 lives along the border with Tajikistan.
 A series of earthquakes struck nearby Baghlan province on March 3, 2002, killing roughly 1,000 people.
 In April 2010 at least 11 people were killed and more than 70 injured when a 5.7 magnitude quake at a depth of 10 km struck the province.
 It damaged some 300 houses and killed hundreds of cattle, causing landslides which blocks some of the main roads.

 Demography

 As of 2021, the total population of the province is about 438,000, which is predominately rural with only 7% living in urban centres.

 "Samangan like most of Afghanistan is ethnically diverse with Tajiks, Uzbeks, Hazara, Turkomen and even a minority of Pashtuns living throughout the province."
-Roughly 72.5% people of the province speak Persian with ethnic Tajiks comprising more than 65% of the province's population and 22.1% people speak Uzbek as their native language.
+Roughly 72.5% people of the province speak Persian and 22.1% people speak Uzbek as their native language.

-The estimated figures for the ethnic groups of the province are as follows: 65% Tajik, 30% Uzbek, remaining 5% is Hazara, Arabs, Tatar and Pashtuns.